Statement on Approved FY 2024 NYS Budget

 The Governor and Legislature have failed to provide New Yorkers with basic budget transparency.
 At a minimum, state leaders should:

-1. Honor the law that requires a minimum 3-day transparency period between time bills are printed on and voted on (“aging requirement”).
+1. Honor the state constitution’s requirement that bills must “age” at least 3-days between time they are printed and voted on. (“aging requirement”).

-2. Stop abusing “message of necessity” emergency powers to avoid public transparency, potential political embarrassment, and opposition.
+2. Stop abusing “message of necessity” emergency powers to evade the aging requirement, avoid public transparency and elude potential political embarrassment and opposition.

 3. Provide simple financial tables showing spending by function, anticipated budget gaps, and other basic expenses and revenue assumptions.

-4. Account for billions of tax credits as expenditures in the budget.
+4. Account for billions of tax credits as expenditures.
 This is not free money.

 New Yorkers should know that billions in newly authorized state reimbursements to Hollywood and Broadway producers are classified as “tax credits” and are not included in the $229 billion in expenditures approved in this budget.
 Also, the budget includes huge amounts of lump sum spending that will be paid out at the direction of the Governor and legislative leaders, much of which is excluded from Comptroller review.